 Do not let anyone discourage you for using that tube of toothpaste or using toilet paper that isn’t made of bamboo or recycled paper.
 It’s expensive!

 What does it mean to live an Eco-Friendly Lifestyle?

-Reduce waste where you can by saying no to straws, plastic grocery bags, plastic produce bags, plastic water bottles and anything else that is made solely for the purpose of being used once or that can’t be recycled.
+Reduce waste where you can by saying no to straws, plastic grocery bags, plastic produce bags, plastic water bottles and anything else that is made solely to be used once or that can’t be recycled.

-Use the land or windows you have to grow your own produce and create a sanctuary for the bees, birds and other critters.
+Use the land or windows you have to grow produce and create a sanctuary for the bees, birds and other critters.

 Buy second hand and donate your gently used clothing and items you no longer use.

 Turn used shirts into reusable bags or rags.

 Purchase organic produce and organically raised meat.

 Make use of herbs and natural remedies to help when you’re sick or for general well-being.